LucasRialx/LucasRialx/README.md

-## Hello!
+## Hey there!
 Welcome to my Github profile.
-My name is Lucas Rial, and it is a great pleasure to have you visit my profile. 👽👍
+I'm Lucas Rial, and I'm thrilled to have you here.
+Feel free to look around! 👽👍